 As I drove into Edmonton from the airport yesterday, I was so glad that I’d ignored myself.

 Sure, Canada can look a lot like Anywhere USA – there’s a Home Depot, there’s an IKEA, there’s a Wendy’s – until it doesn’t (there’s the Labatt’s brewery!)
 Plus, any drive in from an airport is better when you see a work truck labeled, “Straight Up Erectors.”

 If your nation is going to be stereotyped about its citizens being nice, is that really a problem?
-Not for a visitor; everyone I’ve met so far is ridiculously super-friendly, from Edmonton airport immigration people to the taxi drivers to the waiter at Madison’s Grill who tried to talk me into dessert to locals online using their Twitter hashtag #yeg to random sidewalk folks pointing me to an ATM so I can get some loonies.
+Not for a visitor; everyone I’ve met so far is ridiculously super-friendly, from Edmonton airport immigration people to the taxi drivers to the waiter at Madison’s Grill who tried to talk me into dessert to locals online using their Twitter hashtag #yeg (YEG is their airport code) to random sidewalk folks pointing me to an ATM so I can get some loonies.